-• Located five miles east of Kaycee, Wyoming, the North Fork Ranch is a grazing ranch featuring live water and native hay meadows with 3,238± deeded acres and 80± BLM lease acres.
+• Located five miles east of Kaycee, Wyoming, the North Fork Ranch is a grazing ranch featuring live water and native hay meadows with 3,238± deeded acres and 40± BLM lease acres.

-• The North Fork Ranch also offers 70± flood-irrigated acres which historically have been used for hay production.
+• The North Fork Ranch also offers 65± acre feet of water rights from the Dull Knife Reservoir Irrigation District which historically has been used for hay production.

-• With cottonwood trees, year-round live water from the North Fork of the Powder River and seven seasonal reservoirs, this ranch offers habitat for whitetail deer, mule deer, antelope, turkey, sage grouse, water fowl, and bobcats.
+• With Cottonwood trees, year-round live water from the North Fork of the Powder River and seven seasonal reservoirs, this ranch offers habitat for white-tail deer, mule deer, antelope, turkey, sage grouse, water fowl, and bobcats.

 • With tremendous all-weather road access, this is very viable, low-overhead, grazing ranch.

 • Improvements are minimal and consists of an older set of uninhabited buildings.

 • Note: The complete ranch, North Fork, Middle Fork and Tisdale Mountain Ranches, consisting of 11,315± acres, has historically run 365 cow/calf pairs, 15 bulls and saddle horses year-round.
 For 2020, the complete ranch has run 165 cow/calf pairs, 12 bulls and saddle horses.